rbignon/woob/docs/source/guides/module.rst

         # Version of weboob
         VERSION = '2.1'

-In the code above, you can see that your ``ExampleModule`` inherits :class:`CapBank <weboob.capabilities.bank.CapBank>`, as we have selected it for the supported website.
+In the code above, you can see that your ``ExampleModule`` inherits :class:`~weboob.capabilities.bank.base.CapBank`, as we have selected it for the supported website.

 Configuration
 -------------

 When a module is instanced as a backend, you probably want to ask parameters to user.
 It is managed by the ``CONFIG`` class attribute.
 It supports key/values with default values and some other parameters.
-The :class:`Value <weboob.tools.value.Value>` class is used to define a value.
+The :class:`~weboob.tools.value.Value` class is used to define a value.

-Available parameters of :class:`Value <weboob.tools.value.Value>` are:
+Available parameters of :class:`~weboob.tools.value.Value` are:

 * **label** - human readable description of a value
 * **required** - if ``True``, the backend can't be loaded if the key isn't found in its configuration